edamla/mediterraneanagency/_books/2021-09-01-human-part-by-party.md

 Of course, the fact that scientific knowledge does not yet have a legitimate place does not mean that the need for knowledge of human group behavior has been suspended.
-Many scientists and think- ers are trying to produce information about human group behavior, as if to fill this gap.
-The purpose of writing this book lies precisely at this point; To em- phasize that one of the defining features of human existence is “group existence”, that this feature of human beings is discussed separately in many branches of the academic world, and that a holistic
+Many scientists and thinkers are trying to produce information about human group behavior, as if to fill this gap.
+The purpose of writing this book lies precisely at this point; To emphasize that one of the defining features of human existence is “group existence”, that this feature of human beings is discussed separately in many branches of the academic world, and that a holistic